ignatiusmb/mauss.dev/workspace/content/routes/posts/svg-to-favicon/+article.md

 ### ZIP-em-up

-all the files are generated and can be downloaded individually, but it'll be (another) hassle to click and download them each of them one-by-one. it would be much better if they were zipped up nicely in a single download, but not a button that downloads all of them and spills the files all over the Downloads directory.
+all the files are generated and can be downloaded individually, but it'll be (another) hassle to click and download each of them one-by-one. it would be much better if they were zipped up nicely in a single download, but not a button that downloads all of them and spills the files all over the downloads directory.

-now, any sane person would've used a library and be done with it. but, as you can probably guess by now, i seem to enjoy pain a bit much by doing things the hard way. so, i implemented my own ZIP archiver, without compression! i don't hate myself that much, please.
+now, any sane person would've used a library and be done with it. but, as you can probably guess by now, i seem to enjoy pain a bit much by doing things the hard way. so, i implemented my own ZIP archiver (excluding compression) using only the platform APIs.

-after another few hours down the rabbit hole and reading the [ZIP file format](https://en.wikipedia.org/wiki/ZIP_(file_format)) specs, i managed to cram the bulk of it in about 100 lines of code inside the `zip()` function, excluding the couple of helper functions. it's more or less the same with the ICO encoding, but with a few more metadata to deal with.
+after another few hours down the rabbit hole and reading the [ZIP file format](https://en.wikipedia.org/wiki/ZIP_(file_format)) specs, i managed to implement the bulk of it in about 100 lines of code inside the `zip()` function, excluding the couple of helper functions. it's more or less the same with the ICO encoding, but with a few more metadata to deal with.

 ### self-contained